hand sewn jellyfish craft

 Did you know jellyfish can clone themselves?
 When they’re injured or split in half, each half can reproduce the missing half, making two whole jellyfish.
 They’ve also been around since before the dinosaurs.

-Incredible, huh?
+Incredible, right?
 That makes them totally worthy of recreating from felt.

 Of course, if you want your jellyfish to have a clone, you’ll have to sew another one yourself with our free printable pattern which comes in three different sizes.